 "That it is."

 "Glad you approve, Megan Forester.
 I aim to please.
-Always," he said as he opened the passenger door for her, then bent down and kissed her again.
+Always."
+He opened the passenger door for her.
+Before she could step in he bent down and kissed her for the second time.

 "Welcome home, cuz.
 Good to see you again."